-The I-80 study area is approximately 16 miles and begins at Ridge Road to the west and ends at U.S. Route 30 to the east, approximately 16 miles.
+The I-80 study area is approximately 16 miles and begins at Ridge Road to the west and ends at U.S. Route 30 to the east.
 The corridor encompasses three counties (Kendall, Grundy and Will), and passes through six municipalities (Minooka, Channahon, Shorewood, Rockdale, Joliet and New Lenox), and consists of a diverse mixture of land uses including agricultural, residential, commercial and industrial with rural, suburban and urban characteristics.
 The roadway crosses four waterways (DuPage River, Rock Run Creek, Des Plaines River, and Hickory Creek), includes eight interchanges, and handles heavy truck traffic.

 Where are We Now?

 The I-80 Phase I Study took a detailed look at the current and future transportation needs of the corridor.
 The study includes an analysis of existing roadway and bridge deficiencies, safety and capacity issues, and future transportation needs, and includes an extensive public involvement process.
 The study is following the National Environmental Policy Act (NEPA) process and will involve the preparation of an Environmental Assessment (EA).
 NEPA is a federal law that requires federally funded projects to evaluate a range of alternatives - including doing nothing, known as “No Build” - and asses the impacts of those alternatives on the environment.
 It also requires agencies proposing a project to consider input from the public before making a final recommendation.